S567541/S567541/README.md

 ### Hi there 👋
+I am Busha Pavan Kalyan and I am from India.
+I have finished my schooling in Ekashila Public School and My bachlores in Rajiv Gandhi University of knowledge Technologies.
+I did my bachlores in Electrical and Electronics Engineering.
+When I was in third year I got intrest in coading.
+That is the reason why I am masters in computer science.
+My hobbies are Playing Cricket and Chess.

 <!--
 **S567541/S567541** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.